 So, if you're into business analysis, systems analysis, requirements gathering and capture or an IT project lifecycle, you'll learn something here.

-The author, Mark Ridley, has been using SSADM / DSDM since 1990, and has been a freelance business analysis consultant since then.
+The author, Mark Ridley, has been using heavily pragmatised versions of SSADM / DSDM since 1990, and has been a freelance business analyst since then.

 In that time he has seen and has been retained to correct many instances of a flawed approach to analysis and specification within in-house IT departments.